hypered/prototyping/README.md

 ```

 [^envrc]: The file `.envrc` is not versioned because it can also be used to
-define environemnt variables containing credentials.
+define environment variables containing credentials.
 You can change the
 recommanded value for `PROTOTYPE_DB` to something else if necessary.

 The `PROTOTYPE_DB` is used by the `prototype.hs` script.
 Currently the